ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 before creating the tunnel, and communicate the rejection reason in response header fields.
 The uncompressed context allows transporting datagrams to and from any target.
 Clients that keep the uncompressed context open need to be able to receive from all targets.
-If the UDP proxy would reject unextended UDP proxying requests to some targets (as recommended in {{Section 7 of CONNECT-UDP}}), then for bound UDP proxying requests where the uncompressed context is open, the UDP proxy needs to perform checks on the target of each
+If the UDP proxy were to reject unextended UDP proxying requests to some targets (as recommended in {{Section 7 of CONNECT-UDP}}), then for bound UDP proxying requests where the uncompressed context is open, the UDP proxy needs to perform checks on the target of each